-When thinking about a fitting topic for the first blog of a new year, the stereotypical title of ‘New Year, New You’ came to mind.
-Which is somewhat uninspiring.
-And also inaccurate.
+When thinking about a fitting topic for the first blog of a new year, the stereotypical title of ‘New Year, New You’ comes to mind.
+Which is somewhat uninspiring, and also inaccurate.
 I don’t want to be a new version of me.
 I don’t want to recreate myself.
 I just want to be who I really am, and be ok with it.

 Rather than reinvent myself, I want to uninvent myself.

-There’s a fitting analogy I heard once about the ceiling of the Sistine Chapel.
-How after years and years of dirt building up, the colours had been dulled and the details lost in definition.
-Once the ceiling was attended to, slowly and with care, it was cleaned of the layers of muck it had collected over time.
-Its true colours could be seen and it’s real magnificence that had once been lost, shone through.
+There’s a fitting analogy about the ceiling of the Sistine Chapel.
+Over many years as dirt built, its colours became dull and its definition subdued.
+Once the ceiling was attended to, slowly and with care, it was cleaned of layers of muck which had collected over time.
+Its true colours could be seen and the magnificence that had once been lost, shone through.